jmclemore368/BUDGiT/README.md

 # BUDGiT
-Original iOS app for budgeting with Parse
+iOS app for budgeting in Swift with Parse